-suggest they would like to do more physical activity than they currently do1 Waikato District Council and Sport Waikato would like to work together to support the provision of play, active recreation and sport opportunities for the Waikato District community.
+Waikato District Council and Sport Waikato would like to work together to support the provision of play, active recreation and sport opportunities for the Waikato District community.
 The Waikato District (similar to the Waikato Region and New Zealand as a whole) faces a number of challenges that necessitate improved decision-making and collaborative planning.
 These include:

 - Limited funding

 - Climate change

-- Maintaining ageing assets, facility sustainability and optimisation
+- Maintaining aging assets, facility sustainability and optimisation

-- · Planning for growth
+- Planning for growth

-- · Changing participation preferences
+- Changing participation preferences

 - Improving collaborative and partnered approaches

 - Working with neighbouring local authorities

 The Waikato District had a population of 75,618 people at the 2018 census and is projected to have a growing population for the next 30 years.
-A growing and ageing population, with more than half being rural residents presents challenges when thinking about providing for play, active recreation and sport, particularly when considering access and provision that meets the needs of a growing, changing and often distanced community.
+A growing and aging population, with more than half being rural residents presents challenges when thinking about providing for play, active recreation and sport, particularly when considering access and provision that meets the needs of a growing, changing and often distanced community.

-Methodology: The process of developing The Waikato District Play, Active Recreation and Sport Plan included three areas of focus including surveying of community members, clubs and regional sporting organisations, secondary data analysis (identifying trends in activity preferences and district demographics).
+Methodology The process of developing The Waikato District Play, Active Recreation and Sport Plan included three areas of focus including surveying of community members, clubs and regional sporting organisations, secondary data analysis (identifying trends in activity preferences and district demographics) and community feedback.